AshishKohad27/Full_Stack_Notes/Backend/mongoDb/Readme.md

+## What is the difference between SQL and NoSQL databases?

+## What is a horizontal and vertical scaling?

 # 1. What is MongoDB, and how does it differ from traditional relational databases?

 - MongoDB is a document-oriented database system that stores data as documents in BSON format (a binary representation of JSON).
 Unlike traditional relational databases, MongoDB does not require a fixed schema, allowing for more flexible and scalable data models.